Frequently Asked Questions - ServiceLink

 - provides for easier upgrades, saving the time that would have been spent to maintain a legacy system

-Offering this service system-wide further enables U-M’s Michigan IT initiative by utilizing one application, consistent processes, increased efficiencies, knowledge-sharing, and common terminology for service management across campus.
+Offering this technology platform system-wide further enables U-M’s Michigan IT initiative by supporting consistent processes, increased efficiencies, knowledge-sharing, and common terminology for service management across campus.

 What are the key benefits of the project?